-Anthony Joshua v Kubrat Pulev Fight Odds, Free Bets & Betting Offers: 12th December O2 Arena
+Anthony Joshua v Oleksandr Usyk II: Fight Odds, Free Bets & Betting Offers

-Anthony Joshua is once again the unified heavyweight world champion of our time, not only the best boxer in the world but also a genuine clean personality and a big role model in the sports world.
-Still young and hungry he could very well remain at the top of the boxing world for many years to come after he claimed back his titles in December 2019 in Saudi Arabia following his shock defeat in New York to Andy Ruiz in June 2019.
+Despite the recent loss many still see Joshua as not only the best boxer in the world but also a genuine clean personality and a big role model in the sports world.
+Still relatively young and hungry he could very well remain at the top of the boxing world for many years to come if he can claim his belts back.

-The exceptional punch power of AJ means he has managed 21 knockouts in 23 wins, with only one defeat.
-Although the one loss was a big one, temporarily stripping the IBF, WBA, WBO and IBO titles from the man mountain.
-AJ now has his sights set on the WBC belt to become the first undisputed world champion since Lennox Lewis.
+The exceptional punch power of AJ means he has managed 22 knockouts in 24 wins, with now two defeats.
+Although the losses were big ones, temporarily stripping the IBF, WBA, WBO and IBO titles, AJ now has his sights set on getting those belts back before then going for the WBC belt to become the first undisputed world champion since Lennox Lewis.

 The biggest fights of course attract some of the biggest wagers in sports betting and therefore the bookies take this market very seriously, with many running prices or promotions even at a loss to attract your custom.
 On this page we look at who has the best prices and offers for the latest Josuha fights, we also look at the profile and stats of the man mountain.
 No one since Frank Bruno has appealed to a more diverse public audience than AJ and this means unprecedented betting value can be found for his bouts.

 This event has not started yet, please check back nearer the time.
 For other offers see our main loyalty page.